ESP32 Timer Wake Up from Deep Sleep

 Timer Wake Up

 The ESP32 can go into deep sleep mode, and then wake up at predefined periods of time.
-This feature is specially useful if you are running projects that require time stamping or daily tasks, while maintaining low power consumption.
+This feature is handy if you are running projects that require time stamping or daily tasks while maintaining low power consumption.

 The ESP32 RTC controller has a built-in timer you can use to wake up the ESP32 after a predefined amount of time.